THE STATE v. NELSON JOHNSON, Appellant

-"Q. Well now then, when the truck came by, what happened?
+“Q. Well now then, when the truck came by, what happened?
 A. He walked around in front of my car.
 He waved at this truck man as he went by.
-Just as he got even with him, he reached to the ground and grabbed something and lunged [783] to my car, pulled the door open and grabbed me by the left arm with his left hand.
+Just as he got even with him, he reached to the ground and grabbed something and lunged [REDACTED] to my car, pulled the door open and grabbed me by the left arm with his left hand.

-"Q. What did he try to do or attempt to do?
-A. He says, `Here is where I kill you, you s____ of-a-b____.'
+“Q. What did he try to do or attempt to do?
+A. He says, ‘Here is where I kill you, you s-of-a-b-.’

 “Q. What did you do?
 A. As he pulled the door open and said that, I grabbed the pistol out of my pocket as quick as I could and shot him twice.